VRLabHIB/RayCasting_and_GaseBasedNetworkAnalysis/1-1_Gaze-rayCastinginVirtualReality/README.md

 <img src="img/RayCasting.png" height="400">

-## V.	Collect gaze target information in the eye-tracking Actor and save in datafile:
+## V.	Collecting gaze target information in the eye-tracking Actor and saving it in a data file:

 Save all raycasting information by writing the pre-defined variables from the c++ files (e.g. Set Ray Hit Actor)